Ages 3-6 / Includes kindergarten year

 After eating lunch together, Half-Day children, and those who are nappers, depart at 12:30 pm, and Full-Day children are divided by age into one of two programs: Rainbow Room or Montessori Extended-Day.
 Once a child is no longer napping, they may join one of the Full-Day programs until 2:30 pm.

-All children transition from the Rainbow Room Program to the Extended-Day Program when they reach 4 1/2 years-old by either mid-October or mid-February, depending on their birthdate.
-Limiting these transitions to just two times a year simplifies the process for parents and teachers and results in greater success for the children.
+All Primary children are eligible to transition from the Rainbow Room Program to the Extended-Day Program when they reach 4 1/2 years-old by either mid-October or early-January, depending on their birthdate.
+It is our belief and experience that limiting these transitions to just two times a year simplifies the process for parents and teachers and results in greater success for the children.

 Rainbow Room Program (12:30 – 2:30 pm)